|Light Rail Transit Association

 This mezzanine level was extended in 2001 to give access to steps and escalators down to the new Fairfield Street entrance.
 This entrance is for passengers arriving and departing by taxi and car.

-Metrolink was originally provided with two lifts one from arrival platform to the mezzanine and main line levels and second lift which operates between departure platform and mezzanine level.
+Metrolink was originally provided with two lifts one from the outbound platform to mezzanine and main line levels and second lift which operates between inbound platform and mezzanine level.

 The original entrance ramp is now reserved for pedestrians, Metroshuttle and rail replacement bus services.
 The free orange and purple Metroshuttle services link to the City Centre, Spinning Fields and Salford Central station.
 See the TfGM Metroshuttle page for more details.

-The route continues along Mosley Street where the outbound lane is tram only but the inbound lane is shared with buses and taxies.
+From the delta junction the route is along Mosley Street where the outbound lane is tram only but the inbound lane is shared with buses and taxies.
 After passing the City Art Gallery and crossing Princess Street trams reach St. Peter’s Square stop where platforms have been widened and modified in height to allow level boarding for all passengers.
-New TVMs have been installed.

 Then the tracks cross Oxford Street/Peter Street to run in a reserved route alongside the Midland Hotel.
 Only buses and taxies are allowed to share use of the inbound lane, the outbound is tram only.